ShahzaibAhmad05/SketchLogic/README.md

 npm run dev
 ````

-It will run at port 5173, paste http://localhost:5173/ in your browser and press Enter.
+It will run at port 5173, copy and paste http://localhost:5173/ in your browser and press Enter.

 NOTE: This is currently under development.
 Installation is meant for development and testing only.